Home / Career Guides / Provider Operations Specialist

 What types of skills can be beneficial for a provider operations specialist?

 Grasping new software and systems is important since technology is a key part of this role.
-Good interpersonal skills are also essential for effective communication with healthcare providers.
+Good people skills are also essential for effective communication with healthcare providers.
 Analytical skills for assessing and resolving problems can also prove useful, as is attention to detail for data management tasks.

 What kind of education do I need as a provider operations specialist?